Fact-checked by the SnapMessages editorial team

 Can you do split screen on an iPhone?

-No. iPhone does not support native side-by-side split-screen multitasking on any model or iOS version as of May 2026.
+No. iPhone does not support native side-by-side split-screen multitasking on any model or iOS version.
 The only multitasking feature available on iPhone is Picture in Picture, which floats a small video window over a single full-screen app.
 Split screen is available on iPad via Stage Manager, but not on iPhone.

 How do I activate split screen on an Android phone?